 On February 26, 2016, we entered into a Financing Agreement (the "Financing Agreement") with Cerberus Business Finance, LLC, as collateral and administrative agent, and the lenders party thereto (the "Lenders").
 The Lenders agreed to provide us with (a) a term loan in the aggregate principal amount of \$100.0 million (the "Term Loan") and (b) a revolving credit facility (the "Credit Facility") of up to a maximum of \$5.0 million in borrowings outstanding at any time.
 We granted a security interest on substantially all of our assets to secure the obligations under the Credit Facility and the Term Loan.
-We may prepay all or any portion of the Term Loan prior to its stated maturity, subject to the payment of certain fees based on the amount repaid.
-The Term Loan also requires us to use 50% of excess cash, as defined in the Financing Agreement, to repay outstanding principal of the loans under the Financing Agreement.
-The Financing Agreement contains customary representations and warranties, covenants, mandatory prepayments, and events of default under which our payment obligations may be accelerated.
+We were permitted to prepay all or any portion of the Term Loan prior to its stated maturity, subject to the payment of certain fees based on the amount repaid.
+The Term Loan also required us to use 50% of excess cash, as defined in the Financing Agreement, to repay outstanding principal of the loans under the Financing Agreement.
+The Financing Agreement contained customary representations and warranties, covenants, mandatory prepayments, and events of default under which our payment obligations would have been be accelerated.
+We were in compliance with the Financing Agreement covenants as of December 31, 2020.